Bartacus/BartacusBundle/Resources/doc/services_typo3.rst

-Fortunately Bartacus integrates the service container into TYPO3 so the call ``GeneralUtility::makeInstace()`` for configured classes automatically transformed into a (lazy) service container load.
+Fortunately Bartacus integrates the service container into TYPO3 so the call ``GeneralUtility::makeInstace()`` for configured classes automatically transformed into a service container load from a service locator.

-It doesn't matter if you use old snake cased service ids or the new PSR-4 service id naming.
+It doesn't matter if you use classic service ids or the new PSR-4 service id naming.

 makeInstance calls
 ==================